National Egg Coordination Committee

-The National Egg Co-ordination Committee (NECC) is a Non-Governmental Public Charitable Trust established by Dr. B.V.
+The National Egg Co-ordination Committee (NECC) is a non-governmental public Charitable Trust established by Dr. B.V.
 Rao in May 1982 for the welfare of poultry farmers in India.
 The trust has more than 35,000 members.
 It publishes daily and monthly average egg prices for various production centers.
 These prices serve as indicative benchmarks but are not legally binding.

 Objectives

-The NECC's role in the Indian egg industry mainly focuses on egg pricing, an effort that includes the following:
+The NECC's role in the Indian egg industry mainly focuses on egg pricing, with stated objectives including: